Individual Counseling

 Let’s Talk

-Let’s Talk is a walk-in confidential and informal 15-20 minute consultation session (not counseling) offered from 1:30-2:30pm, Monday thru Friday.
+Let’s Talk is a walk-in confidential and informal 10-15 minute consultation session (not counseling) offered Mondays 3-3:50pm in Taylor Center and Tuesdays thru Thursdays 3-3:50pm at the Counseling Center.
 The counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.
 Appointments are first come, first served and are available in person at the Counseling Center.
+Let’s Talk begins the first day of the semester on September 4th.
 Let’s Talk is not available during breaks or holidays.

 Consultation